nevernervous78/nirpyresearch/README.md

 Thsi folder contains the original datasets used in some of the posts.

 ### milk.csv
-This dataset is used in the following post:
+This dataset is used in the following posts:
 * [Classification of NIR spectra by Principal Components Analysis](https://nirpyresearch.com/classification-nir-spectra-principal-component-analysis-python/)

 ### milk-powder.csv
-Used in the following post:
+Used in the following posts:
 * [Classification of NIR Spectra by Linear Discriminant Analysis in Python](https://nirpyresearch.com/classification-nir-spectra-linear-discriminant-analysis-python/)
 * [PLS Discriminant Analysis for binary classification in Python](https://nirpyresearch.com/pls-discriminant-analysis-binary-classification-python/)